AbstractSDK/abstract/framework/docs/src/4_get_started/3_module_builder.md

 {{ #include ../../../packages/abstract-app/examples/counter.rs:handlers }}
 ```

-These handlers are functions that allow you to customize the smart contract's behavior.
-For example, here's a
-custom `execute` handler that updates the contract's config state.
+These handlers are where you will write your custom logic for your App.
+For example, here's a custom `execute` handler that updates the contract's config state.

 ```rust
 {{ #include ../../../packages/abstract-app/examples/counter.rs:execute }}
 ```

+The code above should look very familiar.
+It's only a slight variation of the code you would write in a regular CosmWasm contract.
+The main difference is that you have access to the `module` struct, which is the instance of your module.
+This allows you to easily access some of our pre-defined contract state and lets you work with our SDK.

 ```admonish info
 You can find more application code to read in our <a href="https://github.com/AbstractSDK/awesome-abstract" target="_blank">💥 Awesome Abstract repository 💥</a>.